markziemann/dee2/pipeline/README.md

-The recommended application is to use the downloader.sh script to download a bunch of SRA files in advance and keep these in the current working directory.
+The recommended application is to use the downloader.sh script to download a bunch of SRA files in advance and keep these in the current working directory. downloader.sh fetches SRR accession numbers from the queue, so if you want to analyse some different datasets from SRA, you can download them with SRA toolkit `prefetch`.

+Use downloader.sh like this:

+`bash downloader.sh hsapiens`

 Then you can run the docker image like this: